Red Grange: Later life

 Grange departed professional football in 1937 and earned a living in a variety of jobs including motivational speaker and sports announcer.
 In 1937 he was sued for damages by May Battaglia who claimed permanent injury after being struck by Grange who had run a red light.
 In the 1950s, he announced Bears games for CBS television and college football (including the Sugar Bowl) for NBC.
+In the early ‘20s Grange had a romantic relationship with Helen (Morrissey) Flozak.
+Grange met Helen at the Morrison Hotel in Chicago, Illinois where Helen worked as a “hat check girl”.
+The couple had one daughter, Rosemary Morrissey - born March 1, 1928.
+The couple never married.
 Grange married his wife Margaret, nicknamed Muggs, in 1941, and they were together until his death in 1991.
 She was a flight attendant, and they met on a plane.
 The couple had no children.

 During the 1940s, he was an insurance broker in Chicago.
 In December 1944, he was voted president of the United States Football League, a newly formed "gridiron world series" with plans to begin the following year.
 However, he left his position in June 1945 and the league subsequently folded without playing a game after the NFL expanded into its targeted markets.
 Grange also led the National Girls Baseball League as its president from 1947 to his resignation in 1949.

-In 1950 he was elected as a Republican to the Board of Trustees of University of the Illinois, on which he served from 1951 until 1955.
+In 1950, he was elected as a Republican to the Board of Trustees of University of the Illinois, on which he served from 1951 until 1955.

 His autobiography, The Red Grange Story, was first published in 1953.
 The book was written "as told to" Ira Morton, a syndicated newspaper columnist from Chicago.
 Grange developed Parkinson's disease in his last year of life and died on January 28, 1991, in Lake Wales, Florida.